logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 ### Step 1.2: Creating a custom role for Hopsworks.ai

 Proceed to the Azure Portal and open either a *Subscription* or *Resource Group* that you want to use for Hopsworks.ai.
 Select *Add* and choose *Add custom role*.

+!!! note
     Granting access to a *Subscription* will grant access to all *Resource Groups* in that *Subscription*.
 If you are uncertain if that is what you want, then start with a *Resource Group*.

 <p align="center">
   <figure>